Slow Reindexing due to java.io.UnixFileSystem.delete Operations

 This can happen in any Operating System but has been shown to be more predominant in AWS where IOPS can be controlled

-Run the Test disk access speed for Jira server performance troubleshooting diagnostic test a few times while the reindexing is happening.
+Run the Test disk access speed for a Java application diagnostic test a few times while the reindexing is happening.
 The delete operations will be very slow when compared to the suggested timings on the guide:

 Some of the tests will perform good, so it's essential to run the test at least 3 times since the delete I/O operations tend to be inconsistent and can result in false positives.